 - Firefox is the recommended browser for accessing the Canvas LMS (learning management system).
 If you have problems opening some content, first try another browser.
 If you are using a mobile device, try accessing the content on a computer.

 - If Flash-based content is used in this course, it won't display on Mobile devices, especially iOS devices.

 - External URLs: To open certain URLs (http vs https) you may be prompted to click on the shield icon in your browser to “allow” access to the unsecure content.
 Simply click on the shield and click the “allow” button when asked.

-- Please note that some content may be blocked if you are using a campus computer, as HSU computer labs do not allow opening certain types of unsecure content.
+- Please note that some content may be blocked if you are using a campus computer, as Cal Poly Humboldt computer labs do not allow opening certain types of unsecure content.